willingc/numba_tutorial_scipy2016/post.md

 This is the title of our [SciPy 2016](http://scipy2016.scipy.org/) tutorial, where we take aim at those who claim Python is not for science because its performance stinks.
 _Wake up, world!_
-You've been able to make Python codes fast for a long time, with CPython, Swig, and good NumPy idioms.
+You've been able to make Python codes fast for a long time, with Cython, Swig, and good NumPy idioms.
 But there's a new kid on the block that blows it all out of the water: **Numba**.

 Our SciPy 2016 tutorial description promised this: